tupes/comit-react/README.md

 ### Assessment:
-This mostly involves text elements, but since it also includes links I've put it here. https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter
+This mostly involves text elements, but since it also includes links I've put it here. https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter Using the `<address>` element is optional, and will cause your content to not match the provided example.

 ## Lesson: HTML Images
 ### Topic: Image Formats